friendly/Guerry/README.md

 ## Examples

+Guerry was most interested in determining whether the occurrence of crimes was related to literacy or other "moral variables".
+But the idea of correlation had not been invented, and he was not aware of the idea of a scatterplot.

 Plotting crimes against persons vs. Literacy ("% who can read & write").
 In this base R version, we might want to code the point symbols and colors by regions of France.